Prostate biopsy results: PIN and ASAP

 We don’t know how many men in the UK have PIN or ASAP.
 But for men who have had their prostate tissue looked at under a microscope (after a biopsy, for example):

 Black men are more likely to get PIN than white men of the same age.
-Some research also suggests black men may get a larger amount of PIN at an earlier age than white men.
+Some research also suggests Black men may get a larger amount of PIN at an earlier age than white men.
 But we don’t fully understand the reasons for this.
+There hasn’t been much research to look at how likely it is for mixed-race men to get PIN or ASAP.

 There hasn’t been any research to look at how likely it is for Asian or mixed-race men to get PIN or ASAP.